takushim/tanitracer/README.md

 **Note:** The step can be skipped if sample drift is ignorable.

-`tanipoc.py` and `taniakaze.py` calculate the drift of samples using a series of reference images by comparing the each frame to the first frame.
-These scripts were used with time-lapse bright-field images.
+`tanipoc.py` and `taniakaze.py` calculate the drift of samples using a series of bright-firld images inserted periodically during the acquisition of single-molecule images.
+Each frame is compared to the first frame to detect the drift.
+Although these script were tested with bright-field images, they may work for the images that look similar during the entire acquisition.
 If the bright field images contain some bright structures (such as nucleoli), `tanipoc.py` is better with its phase-only correlation.
 If the bright-field images are a complex structure (such as frozen tissue sections), `taniakaze.py` is better with its A-KAZE feature matching.
 These scripts were tested with bright-field images, but can accept fluorescent images.

 The input images are a series of single-page TIFF files, multipage TIFF, files, MetaMorph stacks, or their mixtures.
 Wild-card characters (`*`, `?`, or other expressions that your shell accepts) are available to specify multiple files.
 The files are sorted in the lexical order, and concatenated before processing.

 Usual commands are:
 ```
-tanipoc.py [path_to_reference_images]/*.tif
+tanipoc.py [path_to_bright_field_images]/*.tif
 ```
 or
 ```
-tanialign.py [path_to_reference_images]/*.tif
+tanialign.py [path_to_bright_field_images]/*.tif
 ```
 The output is a TSV file with a name of `align.txt` if not specified.
 You can output the aligned images with `-O` option.
-The output filename is `[basename_of_the_first_file]_poc.tif` or `[basename_of_the_first_file]_akaze.tif` (for example, "ref_image_00_poc.tif").
-A external image can be specified as the origin using `-r` option.
+The output filename is `[basename_of_the_first_file]_poc.tif` or `[basename_of_the_first_file]_akaze.tif` (for example, "bright_field_00_poc.tif").
+A external image can be specified as the reference using `-r` option.

 **Note:** You can use your own programs to calculate sample drift, but the result should be a TSV file containing three columns, `align_plane`, `align_x`, and `align_y`.